IRS Kicks Off 2013 Tax Season

 New and expanded services for taxpayers this year include a redesigned IRS.gov web site that’s easier to navigate and improved service options, including more video-conferencing assistance sites and additional social media tools.
 In addition, the IRS has stepped up its enforcement efforts to protect taxpayers from refund fraud and identity theft.

 The IRS began accepting and processing most individual tax returns today after updating forms and completing programming and testing of its processing systems to reflect the American Taxpayer Relief Act (ATRA) that Congress enacted on Jan.
 2. The vast majority of taxpayers can file now, but the IRS is continuing to update its systems for some tax filers.
 The IRS will begin accepting tax returns from people claiming education credits in mid-February while taxpayers claiming depreciation deductions, energy credits and many business credits will be able to file in late February or early March.
-A full list of the affected forms is available on IRS.gov.
+A full list (Note: See update message at top.) of the affected forms is available on IRS.gov.

 This year, taxpayers have until Monday, April 15, to file their 2012 tax returns and pay any tax due.
 The IRS expects to receive more than 147 million individual tax returns this year, with about 75 percent projected to receive a refund.